Yufuin Onsen 由布院温泉

 Yufuin is a less developed alternative to onsen resort town Beppu, just ten kilometers away in central Oita Prefecture.
 It is accessible by car, bus and train.

-Train: From Oita Station, take the JR Kyudai Line to Yufuin Station — an hour long journey covered by the Japan Rail Pass.
-From Beppu Station, take the JR Nippou Line to Oita Station and transfer to the Kyudai Line to Yufuin Station (1 hour and 15 minutes).
+Train: From Oita Station, take the JR Kyudai Line to Yufuin Station, an hour-long journey covered by the Japan Rail Pass.
+From Beppu Station, take the JR Nippo Line to Oita Station and transfer to the Kyudai Line to Yufuin Station (one hour and 15 minutes).

 Because the train doesn't take a direct route, it is faster to drive from Beppu to Yufuin (40 minutes) or take a bus (50 minutes).

 As Yufuin Hot Springs is located on a flat river basin surrounded by mountains, the area can be misty, particularly on winter mornings.
-After leaving the main streets of the town, you will soon see rice paddies, farm houses and tranquil scenery.
+After leaving the main streets of the town, you will soon see the rice paddies and tranquil scenery.

 Explore beyond the main areas to soak up the rural atmosphere and slow pace of life.
 Lake Kinrin can be found at the end of the town's main street.
 There are walking paths around the lake as well as some public baths, shops, and cafes.